top of page

 James looks over at me, shakes his head with no surprise.
 'Jess, we're supposed to....'
 He doesn't finish his sentence; simply shakes his head again and taps me on the back.
 And while all else is checking the colour intensity over a white card, I'm giggling to myself, amused as I have no wine to check over my card.

 Another bottle cracks open and our host pours.
 I don't hear this bottle's name, as I'm having far too much fun on my buzz.
 But I paid attention sufficiently to hear him say it has a deeper colour because the juice has had a longer connection with the skin.
 That I didn't know, but it all made sense.
 We swirl and sniff again.
 And our host does the thing of asking for the nose.
 I'm mindful not to repeat my last offence.
-Instead, I'm sniffing my wine, concentrating on finding what 'Mr English' has identified on his nose.
+Instead, I sniff my wine, trying my ernest to tap into what 'Mr English' has identified on his nose.

 But it's Ana who leans over and whispers, 'Smoke and melded fruit.

 I sniff again and agree.
 'Yep.
 Definitely smoke, layers of it.
 I'm whispering back.
-The two of us giggling as if teenagers.
+The two of us tee-heeing as if teenagers.

 Charred meats.
-She continues to add so that we could not contain ourselves.
+She continues to add so that we could no longer contain ourselves.

 Jonathan looks over at us and then at the group.